thinkshout/feeding-texas/about/staff.md

   - 1
   - 2
 ---
-The Feeding Texas board and staff are comprised of nationally recognized leaders and local experts known for creating real solutions to hunger in Texas.
+The Feeding Texas staff are comprised of nationally recognized leaders and local experts known for creating real solutions to hunger in Texas.